 DOEE is the leading authority on energy and environmental issues affecting the District of Columbia.
 Using a combination of regulations, outreach, education, and incentives, our agency administers programs and services to fulfill our mission.
 DOEE works collaboratively with other government agencies, residents, businesses, and institutions to promote environmentally responsible behavior that will lead to a more sustainable urban environment.

 In Fall 2015, DOEE proudly launched the Green Fellows Program.
 The Green Fellows Program is a leadership development program in the fields of energy and environment.
-This Fellowship is a paid opportunity for graduate students attending local-area higher education institutions and DC residents enrolled in local-area graduate programs in the Washington Metropolitan area.
+This Fellowship is a competitive, paid opportunity for graduate students attending local-area higher education institutions or DC residents enrolled in local-area graduate programs in the Washington Metropolitan area.
 Fellowship opportunities may be available in DOEE's five administrations and the front office:

 - Environmental Services Administration (ESA)

 - Operations Support Administration (OSA)

 - Office of the Director

 Green Fellows at DOEE are currently accepting applications: